On a Bogomolov type vanishing theorem: -estimates

 \end{proof}

-\begin{proposition} Let $(X,\omega)$ be a compact K\"ahler manifold of dimension $n$ with a K{\"a}hler metric $\omega$ and $(L, h) \rightarrow X$ be a Hermitian holomorphic line bundle over $X$ equipped with a (possibly) singular metric $h$ which is smooth outside a subvariety $Z$.
+\begin{proposition} Let $(X,\omega)$ be a compact K\"ahler manifold of dimension $n$, and let $L \rightarrow X$ be a holomorphic line bundle over $X$ equipped with a singular metric $h$, which is smooth outside a subvariety $Z \subset X$.
 Assume further that